A measure-valued HJB perspective on Bayesian optimal adaptive control: Introduction

-We address this problem by use of dynamic programming arguments and stochastic control methods.
-To this end, we first express the dynamics of the posterior distribution in the observation filtration; the filter can then be viewed as a controlled measure-valued martingale whose dynamics is driven by a Brownian motion.
-We then introduce two thereto related formulations: A weak problem formulation and an approximate formulation where one restricts to piecewise constant controls.
+We address the above problem by use of dynamic programming arguments and stochastic control methods.
+To this end, we first express the dynamics of the posterior distribution in the observation filtration; specifically, for any bounded continuous function $\varphi$, writing $\pi^u_t(\varphi)$ for $\int\varphi(x)\pi^u_t(\dx)$ etc., we have that

+where $I^u$ is a Brownian motion in the observation filtration.
+The filter can thus be viewed as a controlled measure-valued martingale (MVM) with dynamics driven by a Brownian motion.
+We introduce two related formulations: A weak problem formulation where the optimisation is over weak solutions to \eqref{eq:pi_intro}, and an approximate formulation where one restricts to measure-valued processes solving \eqref{eq:pi_intro} for piecewise constant controls.
 A priori, it is not clear that either of these formulations coincide.
 However, our main result establishes that the value of our original problem, the value of the weak formulation, and the limiting value of the approximate formulation as the time grid is refined, are equal in value. \emph{A posteriori}, it is thus clear that the additional information available within the weak formulation does not alter the value of the problem.
-The proof bears resemblance to the approximation approach introduced in \cite{barles_1991} as well as the stochastic Perron method developed in \cite{bayraktar_2013}; specifically, relying on the viscosity theory for MVMs developed in \cite{cox_2024}, it proceeds by establishing that the limiting and weak value functions are sub and super solutions, respectively, of an associated HJB equation to which appropriate comparison results applies.
-In particular, we obtain that the value of the problem can be characterised in terms of the unique continuous viscosity solution of this HJB equation.
-Finally, having constructed an optimiser for a piecewise constant problem with a fine enough time grid, returning to our original problem and relying on uniqueness in law for the controlled filtering equation, we construct a piecewise constant and arbitrarily-close-to-optimal strategy for our main problem of interest.
+We also establish that the value of the problem can be characterised in terms of the unique continuous viscosity solution of an associated HJB equation.
+Finally, we construct a piecewise constant and arbitrarily-close-to-optimal strategy for our main problem of interest.